 “For whatever reason it is that you’re feeling vulnerable, whether it’s really dire situations like domestic violence or history of addiction or just feeling a bit displaced in society, the SHIFT Project is a really beautiful, supportive environment,” Melanie said.

-ETC Director Isabel Borelli, said it was a pleasure to be able to support The SHIFT Project Byron Inc.
+ETC Director Isabelle Borelli, said it was a pleasure to be able to support The SHIFT Project Byron Inc.

 “The ETC Community Support Fund is designed to help organisations reduce disadvantage, generate opportunity, increase support services and/or build capacity in the communities in which we operate,” Ms Borelli said.